rafirabby13/parcel-delivery-system-frontend/README.md

-# 📦 Parcel Delivery Management System
+# 📦 Parcelo - Parcel Delivery Management System

-A comprehensive, modern parcel delivery and tracking system built with React, TypeScript, and cutting-edge web technologies.
+A comprehensive, full-stack parcel delivery and tracking platform designed for modern logistics operations across Bangladesh.
+Built with React, TypeScript, and a robust backend architecture to handle everything from parcel booking to real-time delivery tracking.

 ## Features